My Al Capone Museum | home

 Dunkirk Evening Observer July 15, 1921.

-Another 1921 story mentions Yale as the manager of The Harvard Inn.
+Another 1921, story mentions Yale as only a manager of The Harvard Inn.

 Lots of violence surrounding The Harvard Inn and the area it was located.